arqtrad/archlit/article.md

 whom are well versed in science and literature, and have inroads to their respective royal and imperial courts.

-Architectural culture will nevertheless thrive within literary---and, by extension, historical---circles throughout the nineteenth century, and muster from it a methodological apparatus as well as a set of historical references pertaining to the questions of national character and
+Architectural culture nevertheless thrives within literary---and, by extension, historical---circles throughout the nineteenth century, and muster from it a methodological apparatus as well as a set of historical references pertaining to the questions of national character and